VortexShrimp/clashbot/README.md

 - Install [poetry](https://python-poetry.org/).
   - `$ pipx install poetry`

-Sensitive data is stored in a `.env` file in the project's root.
+Sensitive data, such as API tokens and webhook urls, is stored in a `.env` file in the project's root directory.

 ```dotenv
 # Standard Discord bot application token.